On this page...

 - Monthly Uploads

-Counties should review the most recent QA/QC report which will give counties an idea of where they currently stand.
-The updated QA/QC report will be provided monthly.
-(If your county’s row contains an “N/A” this indicates that GeoComm has not received data sets to run for QA/QC or ALI/MSAG synchronization.)
+Counties should review their most recent QA/QC report to evaluate their current standing.
+An updated QA/QC report will be provided monthly.
+(If your county’s row contains “N/A”, this indicates that GeoComm has not received the data sets required to run QA/QC or ALI/MSAG synchronization checks.)

 Please review this information with both your GIS provider and PSAP manager.
-GeoComm is available to assist each county with guidance on meeting the benchmarks.
+GeoComm is available to assist each county with guidance on meeting these benchmarks.

 Benchmarks